boris/babel/README.md

 And all of those books are "tracked" on Google Spreadsheets.
 Not cool.

 ## What is this?
+This is a very simple Rails application to track the information and "status" of my Wife's books.

 ## Roadmap

+- ~~Read/Unread books~~
 - Add support for borrowed books
 - Add a new theme.
 The [Stallman style](https://stallman.org) is not cool at all.